Death-Raider13/MarketHub/text/VENDOR_SYSTEM_IMPROVEMENTS_COMPLETE.md

 ---

 **🎊 Congratulations!
-MarketHub is now a formidable Selar competitor with superior features and user experience.**
+FEROMARKETHUB is now a formidable Selar competitor with superior features and user experience.**

 *Implementation completed: October 19, 2025*
 *Status: Production Ready* 🚀